lesterlimjj/tp/docs/UserGuide.md

 Input restriction:
 * `NAME` must start with a letter.
-* `NAME` must only contain 2-50 characters that allow spaces, hyphens, full stops, or apostrophes.
+* `NAME` must only contain 2-60 characters that allow spaces, hyphens, full stops, or apostrophes.
-* `PHONE` must be between 1 to 15 digits.
+* `PHONE` must be between 3-15 digits.
 The digits can be prefixed with a `+` sign.
 * `EMAIL` must be in a valid format like `name@domain` or `name@domain.com`.

 Examples: